Skip to navigation Skip to content

 If a carer is paid for the care they provide, this does not disqualify them from CP.
 For example, if a carer is a paid nurse, their paid employment hours spent with the care receiver would be recorded as 'Care Is Met'.

-Income paid to the carer would be assessable under the pension income and assets test, and may mean that CP is not payable.
+Income paid to the carer is assessable under the pension income and assets test and may mean that CP is not payable.
 The carer must continue to meet all CP qualification criteria including 'constant care'.

 If they receive payment for caring, as opposed to reimbursement of costs, this is considered a 'commercial arrangement' whether or not the caring occurs in a person's own home.
 If a partner or another person is paid to provide the care, this is also considered a commercial arrangement.